feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Gather current and reliable information on Algeria's economic situation, including key indicators such as GDP growth, inflation, unemployment, and major economic sectors."
+#> [1] "Gather current data on Algeria's economic indicators such as GDP growth, inflation, and unemployment rates."
 #>
 #> [[1]]$response
-#> As of early 2024, Algeria's GDP growth is modest, around 1-2%, recovering
+#> As of early 2024, Algeria's GDP growth is approximately 2.5%, inflation is
-#> slowly post-pandemic.
-Inflation remains elevated, approximately 7-8%, driven by
-#> food and energy prices.
-Unemployment stays high, near 12-15%, particularly
-#> among youth.
-Major sectors include hydrocarbons (oil and gas, contributing over
-#> 90% of export revenues), agriculture, and services, with ongoing efforts to
-#> diversify the economy.
+#> around 6%, and the unemployment rate stands close to 11%.
+These figures reflect
+#> gradual economic recovery amid global uncertainties.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE